Dallas Police Respond To 3 Shootings, 1 Major Crash Over Weekend

 DALLAS (CBSDFW.COM) – Dallas police responded to three shootings, one of them fatal, and a major crash over the weekend of Oct.
 23- 25.

 An hour later, officers responded to a shooting call in the 3400 block of Terrell Street.
 Upon their arrival, officers spoke with the victim who said that he was walking in the 4600 block of Dolphin Road when he was approached by a silver car.
 The suspect stopped to ask the victim a question, produced a handgun and shot the victim in his left bicep.
 The victim then ran home and called the police.
 The suspect is still at large.
-The victim was transported to an area hospital for further medical attention.READ MORE: Dallas Neighborhood Crime Spike Has Many Questioning, 'Is Uptown Going Downhill?'
+The victim was transported to an area hospital for further medical attention.READ MORE: Texas Department Of State Health Services To Lay Out Plan For Giving Kids COVID Vaccine

 Then, at 20 minutes after midnight on Oct.
 24, officers responded to a shooting call at 13510 Esperanza Road.
 They found the victim who had multiple gunshot wounds.
 The victim was transported to an area hospital in critical condition.
 The individual involved in this shooting is being questioned by detectives.
 Information is limited at this time.
-This is an ongoing investigation.MORE NEWS: Laredo Border Patrol Officers Seize Methamphetamine Worth More Than Half A Million Dollars
+This is an ongoing investigation.MORE NEWS: Texas Department Of Agriculture Commissioner Sid Miller Admitted To Hospital

 Several hours later, at 2:40 a.m., officers responded to a major accident the in 1700 block of N. Cockrell Hill Road.
 Upon their arrival, officers learned that the suspect was traveling northbound in the left turning lane of the N. Cockrell Hill Road.
 The victim was walking in the crosswalk when the suspect struck the victim.
 The victim was transported to an area hospital in critical condition.
 The suspect, Delvin Reynolds, was arrested, transported to Lew Sterrett Jail and charged with Intoxicated Assault.